Wide hero image introducing Chapter 7 bankruptcy in Arizona, branded for Arizona Bankruptcy Lawyers at Yontz Law, PLLC.

 These figures reflect chapter 7 bankruptcy Arizona income limits effective for cases filed on or after November 1, 2025, based on the U.S. Trustee Program’s median income table (updated periodically).
 Always verify the most recent table here: UST Median Family Income by Family Size.

 If your income is above the Arizona median, you typically complete the chapter 7 means test calculation.
-The goal is to see whether, after allowed deductions, the numbers suggest you have enough “disposable income” to repay a meaningful amount of debt.
+The question becomes whether, after allowed deductions, the numbers show enough “disposable income” to repay a meaningful amount of debt.
 If the calculation shows you don’t, you may still qualify to file bankruptcy chapter 7 Arizona.

 • Your “current monthly income” uses a lookback: it’s based on the last six full months, not just what you’re earning today.